awodey/awodey.github.io/catlog/index.md

 ### Updates
 Watch this space for news and information!

-- Tuesday 1/18: Class begins!
+- Jan 18: Class begins!
   Meet on Zoom for a course overview, instructions, and some planning.

-- Thursday 1/20: CT review (on zoom).
+- Jan 20: CT review (on zoom).

 <hr WIDTH="100%">